 At the beginning of the meeting, the agenda was adopted.
-The co-chair is not following the order of the approved agenda.
+The chairman is not following the order of the approved agenda.

-- Without recognition, "Call for order of the meeting." - The proper item of the agenda is resumed.
+• Without recognition, "Call for orders of the day."

 SUSPENDING THE RULES

 The agenda has been approved and as the meeting progressed, it became obvious that anitem you are interested in will not come up before adjournment.